-The input data used for this modeling initiative is from the operational version of the ECMWF model.
-The ECMWF data has 60 model levels and was retrieved fully mass-consistently at ECMWF.
-The gridded data has 1x1 degree resolution globally and 0.5x0.5 degree resolution from 90W-20E and 40S-20N.
+Two meteorological input data sets have been used here: 1x1 degree data on 26 pressure levels from the Global Forecast System (GFS) model of the National Center for Environmental Prediction (NCEP), and data from the ECMWF model.
+The ECMWF data currently has 91 model levels and was retrieved fully mass-consistently from the spherical harmonics data at ECMWF.
+The gridded data has 1x1 degree resolution globally.

 All calculations have been done with the particle dispersion model FLEXPART.
 For emission input for carbon monoxide, nitrogen oxides and sulfur dioxide, the EDGAR version 3.2 emission inventory for the year 2000 (fast track) on a 1 x 1 degree grid is used outside North America.
 Over most of North America, the inventory of Frost and McKeen (2004) is used.
 This inventory has a resolution of 4 km and also includes a list of point sources.
 Previous experience with the 1995 inventory has shown that Asian emissions of CO are underestimated (probably by as much as a factor of 2 or more) in the EDGAR inventory, while American CO emissions may be overestimated.

-Plots are shown for three plotting regions: Global, European, and a polar stereographic projection centered at the North Pole.
-You can always toggle between projection regions.
+Plots are shown for three plotting regions: Global, regional, and local, with the regional and local plotting regions adjusted to the area of main interest.
+You can always toggle between plotting regions.
 Products are organized station-wise on a monthly basis.
 Once you have selected one of the products (see below), you can enter at a particular day and time of the month and, from there, you can navigate backward and forward in time.
-You can also change the product displayed for the active time by a simple mouse-click, or you can go back to the overview page to enter at a different time, or you can go back to the main page.
+You can also change the product displayed for the active time by a simple mouse-click, you can toggle between ECMWF and GFS data displays, or you can go back to the overview page to enter at a different time, or you can go back to the main page.

 This is perhaps the most complex product and uses a technique described by Stohl et al. (A replacement for simple back trajectory calculations in the interpretation of atmospheric trace substance measurements, Atmos.
 Environ., 36, 4635-4648, 2002) to display 5-dimensional data.
 Every 24 hours, particle positions are assigned to one of 5 groups using a clustering algorithm.
 At the position of every cluster a circle is drawn with the circle's radius scaled with the number of particles the cluster represents (i.e., the fraction of sampled air for which it is representative).
 The color of the circle indicates the altitude, and the number on top gives the time backward in days.
 The retroplume's centroid is also displayed by a trajectory, but as plumes get complex back in time, the centroid may not be very representative of the true plume position.
 It takes some time to get acquainted, but once you know how it can be used, this product tells you where the air sampled was at what time and at what altitude, all in one plot.
 Also shown are time series of the mean altitude of the retroplume (and the five clusters, red circles in the time series, size again indicating the relative fraction of sampled air it represents), the fraction of particles in the boundary layer, and the fraction of particles in the stratosphere (2 pvu polewards from 30 degree, thermal tropopause in the tropics).

-This product shows the vertically integrated residence time of the particles.
+This product shows the vertically integrated emission sensitivity, which is proportional to the residence time of the particles over a unit area.
 It is recommended to inspect this product first, because it always shows the entire retroplume and gives the quickest impression where the air did come from (but without altitude information).
-Strictly, this is not a residence time, but the response an emission release of unit source strength would have at the receptor (i.e., at the measurement point) assuming no chemical transformations, deposition, etc. This response function is proportional to the residence time of all particles over a unit area (hence the name I have chosen), but involves scaling with the specific volume of air.
+The emission sensitivity is based on the assumption that transport alone occurs; it does not account for any removal processes, such as wet or dry deposition.
 The unit shown is nanoseconds times meters divided by kilograms.
 The numbers superimposed on the shading are the days back in time for the retroplume centroid (see above).
 They give an approximate indication of where the plume was at what time (but note that the centroids become poorly representative for the plume if the plume shape is too complex.
-Numbers typically become unrepresentative when they leave the main stream of particles (i.e., a well confined streamer in the column residence time) or if there are multiple such streamers.
+Numbers typically become unrepresentative when they leave the main stream of particles (i.e., a well confined streamer of high values in the column emission sensitivity) or if there are multiple such streams.

-You may notice that individual particle trajectories become visible as "lines" of low values of residence times.
+You may notice that individual particle trajectories become visible as "lines" of low values of the emission sensitivity.
 This is due to the logarithmic scale used and typically occurs far backward in time when particle trajectories have already diverged strongly and the 40.000 particles used are not many enough to fully characterize the retroplume's complexity.
-Also note that low values of residence times often can be found appearantly "downwind" of the measurement location.
+Also note that low values of the emission sensitivity often can be found appearantly "downwind" of the measurement location.
 This normally is due to particles having circled the globe.

-This is the product between the "residence time" (or response function, or source-receptor-relationship; there are different names in the literature) and the anthropogenic emission flux (in kilograms per square meter and second) taken from the inventories.
+This is the product between the emission sensitivity and the anthropogenic emission flux (in kilograms per square meter and second) taken from the inventories.
 The result is an emission contribution in ppb per square meter.
 If the emission contribution is integrated over the earth's surface, a "tracer" mixing ratio at the sampling location is obtained.
-It is also reported on the plot and, furthermore, Asian, American and European contributions are listed separately.
+It is also reported on the plot and, furthermore, contributions from different continents are listed separately.
 These mixing ratios are quantitatively comparable to the measurements under the assumption that the species is conserved (no chemistry, no deposition).